msjimc/RunningWindowsProgramsOnLinux/centos_8_9.md

 ## Important

-While the two methods below show how to install wine and wine64 on to Centos Stream 8 and 9, it seems that only wine64 can be installed on Centos at the moment.
+While the two methods below show how to install wine and wine64 on to Centos Stream 8 and 9, it seems that only wine64 can be installed on Centos  8 or 9 at the moment.
 Consequently, download the circularMT_64.exe application and run with wine64.

 ## Centos machines